yaman-aljnadi/Real_Time_ChatBot-ChatGPT/README.md

 <p> Everything should be set up and ready to go, don't forget to update the API keys inside the python file. </p>

 <h2> Finally run the code and hope that everything works, because if it didn't good luck debugging </h2>
-<h2>!!!Final note, the owner of this repository is currently looking for a job, any help will be amazing :people_hugging:</h2>
+<h2>!!!Final note, the owner of this repository is currently looking for a job, any help will be appreciated :people_hugging:</h2>